Immigration Law FAQs

-You can enter the US through over 300 Ports-of-Entry (POE).
-A POE is any station: land, air or water, through which a person can enter the US.
+You can enter the U.S. through over 300 ports of entry (POE).
+A POE is any station—land, air, or water—through which a person can enter the country.

 At that time Form I-94, Record of Arrival/Departure, which notes the length of stay permitted, is stamped.

 Those visitors who wish to stay beyond the time indicated on Form I-94 must contact the USCIS to request Form I-539, Application to Extend Status.